 There are ways to make bathing easier and more comfortable — however, each situation is unique, and finding what works is often the result of trial and error.
 For more bathing ideas, join ALZConnected, our online support community where caregivers like you share tips on bathing a person living with dementia.

-Prepare the bathroom in advance by:
+Prepare the bathroom in advance

-- Monitoring water temperature.
+- Monitor water temperature.
 The person may not sense when the water is dangerously hot or may resist bathing if the water is too cool.
 Always check the water temperature, even if the person draws his or her own bath.

 Making the bathroom safe

-Helping the person feel in control
+Help the person feel in control

 You may need to experiment to determine if the individual prefers showers or tub baths.

 - Give the person choices.
 For example, ask if he or she would like to bathe now or in 15 minutes, or take a bath or a shower.
 Try saying “Let’s wash up,” instead of “Let’s take a bath.”